SaiKrishna-KK/model-port/README.md

 - ✅ **Model Validation** - Test exported models with dummy inputs
 - ✅ **Cross-Platform Containers** - Deploy on x86_64, ARM64, or with GPU acceleration
 - ✅ **Docker Registry Integration** - Push capsules to Docker Hub or custom registries
+- ✅ **Native Compilation** - Compile models to native code for maximum performance
-- ✅ **Simple CLI Interface** - Quick exports and deployments with smart defaults
+- ✅ **Simple CLI Interface** - Quick exports, deployments, and compilations with smart defaults
 - ✅ **Programmatic API** - Integration into your ML workflows

 ## 📚 Documentation